Turn a shelter into a home

 The Philippines is located on the notorious Pacific Ring of Fire, one of the most disaster-affected areas in the world.

-Natural disasters are part of life in the Philippines.
+Disasters are part of life in the Philippines.
 Earthquakes, typhoons and volcanic eruptions are regular occurrences.

 They destroy homes, crops and livelihoods, leaving a population with high rates of poverty in a desperate situation.
 Many do not have the means to rebuild their homes.